rentzsch/elemental/README.md

-A reenterant, intrusive, fast (constant-speed) list in C.
+An intrusive, fast (constant-speed), doubly-linked list in C.